 Material Comparison

-Two of the most popular natural wallcoverings — compared head-to-head on texture, durability, cost, fire performance, sustainability and installation.
-A manufacturer's honest assessment backed by ASTM test data.
+Two of the most popular natural wallcoverings — compared head-to-head on texture, durability, cost, fire performance and ideal applications.
+A sourcing specialist’s honest assessment.

 | Feature | Grasscloth | Sisal |